 Human effects on the land, including rampant urban development and carbon emissions, lack the tooth of change, relegating any sense of abatement into a corner.
 Perhaps a cul-de-sac dead end of its own making, questions arise about how value is measured, what relationship price has with making future, and—future for whom?

 The exhibition is a play between two cul-de-sacs: one as a dead end, the other revealing possibility.
 The works of Christoph Gielen and Isabelle Hayeur question our assumptions about growth, mounting a disconnect between urban habitat and our responsibility to the natural environment.
 What can be gleaned from the work of Douglas Cardinal is a way forward, a planning process based on Indigenous values of living in harmony with the environment and connected to a deeper universe.
 What future is created when design is obliged to consider seven generations forward?
 What opens up with models of matriarchal understanding?
 And, how might market-based and sustainable design practices learn from the tenants of natural law?

 Organized by the Art Gallery of Alberta.
 Curated by Amery Cavelli.
-Presented as a part of the Poole Centre of Design.
+Presented by PCL Construction as a part of the Poole Centre of Design.